Jake McCarthy Player Props: Diamondbacks vs. Giants

-The Arizona Diamondbacks, including Jake McCarthy (.294 slugging percentage in past 10 games, including zero homers), battle starter Alex Cobb and the San Francisco Giants at Oracle Park, Tuesday at 9:45 PM ET.
+Jake McCarthy -- with an on-base percentage of .257 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Logan Webb on the hill, on August 2 at 9:45 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Giants.
+In his previous game he had a hitless showing (0-for-3) against the Giants.

 Jake McCarthy Game Info & Props vs. the Giants